-By definition, wholesale public water suppliers are entities that sells water to another for resale to the public for human consumption.
+Wholesale water suppliers are entities that sell water to another for resale to the public for human consumption.
 Wholesale water suppliers face the challenge of making progress in conservation without having direct retail customers.
 As a result, providers frequently focus conservation efforts on general public outreach with the use of dedicated advertising campaigns, websites, social media, and newsletters.
 Suppliers are also developing programs and materials that directly support and assist their wholesale customers' conservation program efforts.
 Support for wholesale customers from the supplier can vary based on the dedicated resources and needs of the customer.
-Table 3 provides a summary of 55 wholesale suppliers' conservation activity in 2019 as reported to TWDB.
+Table 3 provides a summary of XX wholesale suppliers' conservation activity in 2019 as reported to TWDB.